simonetodisco/azure-devops-copy-parent/README.md

 All the information can be found [here](https://github.com/microsoft/azure-devops-extension-hot-reload-and-debug).

 ## Disclaimer
 Since I created this project pretty fast and sometimes understanding the APIs documentation was really difficult, please consider this as a very early beta version.
-In case you find bugs feel free to open an issue, a PR or to contact me.
+In case you find bugs or you simply want to ask for new features feel free to open an issue, a PR or to [contact me](https://simonetodisco.com).